-Supply chain management consumes more than one-third of manufacturers annual operating costs and is a top operating cost in the health care industry, making improvements in this area a key opportunity for reducing spending and nurturing growth within the medical field.
+Supply chain management consumes more than one-third of manufacturers annual operating costs and is a top operator in the Healthcare industry, making improvements in this area a key opportunity for reducing spending and nurturing growth within the medical field.
 Logistics partnerships are a top strategy for managing such supply chain costs, but implementing a few key best practices will help streamline the process for optimal manufacturing efficiency and profitability.

 Motorola's report, for example, points to barcode scanning as a way to increase medical device speed-to-market and more accurately manage inventory replenishment.
 This method would allow a device barcode to be scanned at every point of the supply chain, creating a steady, reliable stream of information.
 Not only would this help manage and track inventory, but it would also promote patient safety by monitoring medical device recalls, expirations and errors.